ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Setup.rst

 The Fluid namespace `klaro` is registered globally.
 Use `{klaro:isActive()}` to branch Fluid output depending on the active Klaro configuration.
+The feature overview contains a template example:
+:ref:`klaroIsActiveViewHelper`.

 ..  code-block:: html